 1. Tenant Right to Quiet Enjoyment

-Tenants in Texas have the right to quiet enjoyment of the premises.
+Tenants paying rent in Texas have the right to quiet enjoyment of the premises.
 To enter, a landlord must provide adequate notice beforehand.

 2. Landlord’s Right to Enter the Dwelling

-Landlords in Texas can only enter the premises of their tenants for specific reasons.
+Texas landlords can, by law, only enter the premises of their tenants under certain circumstances.
 Such reasons include: to make necessary repairs or to show the rental to prospective tenants.

-Texas landlords have the responsibility to keep rented properties habitable.
+Landlord tenant law in Texas states that landlords have the responsibility to keep their rented properties habitable.